Gwen Stefani Shares Preserved Vera Wang Wedding Gown

 The stunning display also came with a note from the designer.

-"Dearest Gwen, What a true pleasure to have shared in your happiness by choosing us to dress you, not once, but twice," Wang wrote, referencing both Stefani's wedding to Shelton and her 2002 nuptials to ex Gavin Rossdale.
+"Dearest Gwen, What a true pleasure to have shared in your happiness by choosing us to dress you, not once, but twice," Wang wrote.
 "As an enormous fan, on behalf of me and my entire team, again thank you.
 Wishing you both a lifetime of happiness!"

-Stefani wore two different gowns from the designer on both of her big days, and couldn't be happier with the result.
+Stefani wore two different gowns from the designer during her July 3 nuptials, and couldn't be happier with the result.

 "It was literally a dream come true to be able to work with you and get married to Blake in your gown," she gushed of Wang in another video.